Women's National Basketball Association: Awards

 Around the beginning of September (or late August in Olympic and FIBA World Cup years), the regular season ends.
 It is during this time that voting begins for individual awards.
 The Sixth Player of the Year Award (known before 2021 as the "Sixth Woman" award) is given to the best player coming off the bench (must have more games coming off the bench than actual games started).
 The Rookie of the Year Award is awarded to the most outstanding first-year player.
 The Most Improved Player Award is awarded to the player who is deemed to have shown the most improvement from the previous season.
 The Defensive Player of the Year Award is awarded to the league's best defender.
 The Kim Perrot Sportsmanship Award is awarded to the player who shows outstanding sportsmanship on and off the court.
 The Coach of the Year Award is awarded to the coach that has made the most positive difference to a team.
 The Most Valuable Player Award is given to the player deemed the most valuable for her team that season.
 The Basketball Executive of the Year Award is presented to the team executive most instrumental in his or her team's success in that season.
 The newest WNBA award, first presented in 2019, is the season-long version of the WNBA Community Assist Award, presented to a player for especially meritorious community service.

 Also named are the All-WNBA Teams, the All-Defensive Teams, and the All-Rookie Team; each consists of five players.
 There are two All-WNBA teams; starting with the 2022 season, each consists of five top players selected without regard to position, with first-team status being the most desirable.
-There are two All-Defensive teams, each consisting of the top defenders at each position.
+There are two All-Defensive teams; since the 2023 season, each consists of the top defenders regardless of position.
 Finally, there is one All-Rookie team, consisting of the top five first-year players regardless of position.
 (In all cases, a tie in voting may lead to a team containing six players instead of five.)

 Most recent award winners

-All listed winners are from the 2022 season.
+All listed winners are from the 2025 season unless noted otherwise.